-The framework for measuring fair value establishes a fair value hierarchy that prioritizes the inputs to valuation techniques used to measure fair value.
+The Fund establishes a fair value hierarchy that prioritizes the inputs to valuation techniques used to measure fair value.
 The hierarchy gives the highest priority to unadjusted quoted prices in active markets for identical assets or liabilities (Level 1) and the lowest priority to unobservable inputs (Level 3).
 The three levels of the fair value hierarchy are as follows:

-Level 1 -Unadjusted quoted prices for identical assets or liabilities in active markets;
+Level 1 - Unadjusted quoted prices for identical assets or liabilities in active markets;